vortezwohl/THINKALOUD/README.md

   show[scope][-filter/-f][filter]: list users or diaries under conditions or list them all without precondition(scope could be users or diaries).

 # Idea Config
-Override files in /.idea with repo in /idea-project-config
+Replace all your local files in /.idea with repo in THINKALOUD/idea-project-config.

 # Database Confifuration Bean